What SEO mistakes do you need to avoid if you want to maximize your SEO performance in 2021?

 The risk vs. reward is practically non-existent at this point.

-Meaning, that the risk far exceed the benefits of using such grey hat tactics.
+Meaning, that the risk far exceeds the benefits of using such grey hat tactics.

 24. Haphazardly Buying Links